mcminickpt/mcmini-doc/docs/source/usage/tutorial-basic.rst

 Exploring mcmini-gdb: integration with GDB
 ------------------------------------------

-Once we McMini has reported a deadlock, we have two tools to explore and analyze that deadlock.
+Once McMini has reported a deadlock, we have two tools to explore and analyze that deadlock.

  * :program:`mcmini-annotate` - annotating the thread sequence with further details
  * :program:`mcmini-gdb` - running GDB and stepping forward and back through the transitions